Substance Use Disorder Treatment Provider Promoting Interoperability Program

 This program is open to any provider who meets the following requirements:

-- A non-profit or for-profit organization, or governmental entity
+- A non-profit or for-profit entity, or governmental entity

-- A Medicaid provider with adjudicated claims from Medicaid
+- A Medicaid provider and adjudicated claims from Medicaid

 - Licensed by the Department of Health’s Office of Licensing (OOL) to provide SUD treatment prior to the start of services